HL7/fhir-patient-correction/input/pagecontent/specification.md

 NOTE: The above definition of Must Support is derived from HL7v2 concept “Required but may be empty - RE” described in HL7v2 V28_CH02B_Conformance.doc.
 NOTE: Readers are advised to understand FHIR Terminology requirements, FHIR RESTful API based on the HTTP protocol, along with FHIR Data Types, FHIR Search and FHIR Resource formats before implementing US Core requirements.

+### Security

+Patient Request for Corrections transactions often make use of patient-specific information which could be exploited by malicious actors resulting in exposure of patient data.
+For this reason, all transactions must be secured appropriately with access to limited authorized individuals, data protected in transit, and appropriate audit measures taken.
+Please refer to the [US Core Security requirements](https://hl7.org/fhir/us/core/STU4/security.html).